Debugging and testing

 When sent with bounce: true

 , messages can bounce back in case of errors.
-Make sure to write relevant bounced()
+Make sure to write the relevant bounced()

 message receivers and handle bounced messages gracefully:

-Keep in mind that bounced messages in TON have only usable data bits in their message body and don’t have any references, so one cannot recover much data from it.
+Keep in mind that bounced messages in TON have only 224 usable data bits in their message body and do not have any references, so one cannot recover much data from them.
 However, you still get to see whether the message has bounced or not, allowing you to create more robust contracts.

 Read more about bounced messages and receivers: Bounced messages.